 To be able to effectively audit risks across the enterprise, internal audit must know what those risks are.
 This means that the audit department must support or help to develop an Enterprise Risk Management (ERM) program.
 Without one, audit runs the risk of having an annual audit plan that only addresses the risks audit knows about, not the CEO’s top risks.
-A well functioning ERM program promotes alignment between audit activities and business objectives (#8), and maintaining this alignment is an ongoing process.
+A well-functioning ERM program promotes alignment between audit activities and business objectives (#8), and maintaining this alignment is an ongoing process.
 Crucially, ERM can’t just be integrated across the organization—it must be integral to how the organization designs and implements initiatives, and to how internal audit functions.

-5. Nothing is Un-Auditable
+5. Nothing Is Un-Auditable

 Internal audit can have a tendency to draw a line around what they already know how to audit, and declare that nothing else is auditable.
 This can lead to an audit department missing the opportunity to perform very relevant audits.
 Practicing the mindset that nothing is un-auditable can be empowering—but also intimidating, which is why we need competencies (#3) and a diverse team (#2) to deliver!
-Of course it’s easy and safe to audit the same known things year over year.
-But by leaving comfortably familiar territory and working out how to audit something new, you’ll also be developing valuable competencies that will make your team members valuable (#1)!
+Of course, it’s easy and safe to audit the same known things year over year.
+But by leaving the comfortably familiar territory and working out how to audit something new, you’ll also be developing valuable competencies that will make your team members valuable (#1)!